Chillán Viejo: History

 Originally, Chillán Viejo was the location of a Spanish fort with the name of San Ildefonso, which was established in 1565, during the campaign of Pedro de Villagra against Loble and the Mapuche north of the Biobío River.
 Ordered in 1579 to establish a city at the site by Governor Rodrigo de Quiroga, Martin Ruiz de Gamboa founded the city on June 25, 1580 after replacing Quiroga as governor following his death.
 He gave it the name San Bartolomé de Chillán y Gamboa and populated it with 50 Spaniards and 60 more in the fort.
 It suffered a number of attacks before it was destroyed by the Mapuche in 1599 after the Disaster of Curalaba.
 Governor Francisco de Quiñónez immediately repaired it in April 1599.
 Later, in 1655, the same Mapuche and the neighboring Pehuenches forced the citizens to abandon it again.
 When it was again reoccupied, it was demolished by an earthquake on March 15, 1657.
-It was repopulated again in 1663, under Ángel de Saldia.
+It was repopulated again in 1663, under Ángel de Peredo.
 The earthquake of May 25, 1751, that ruined old Concepcion, also damaged the city, aggravated considerably by a simultaneous extraordinary flooding of the Chillán River.
 This forced its transfer two years later to the site that it occupies today.

 It acquired some fame during the Chilean War of Independence, especially in the Siege of Chillan from July 15 to August 12, 1813, after the death in her (May 21 of that year) of the Spanish leader, Antonio Pareja, and it was sacked by the royalist montoneras of Pincheira on September 18, 1819.
 It became the capital of the Chillán Department and after it was ruined in the earthquake of February 20, 1835, most of its population was moved 3 km to the northeast to form the present city of Chillán.